concourse/git-resource/README.md

 * `disable_git_lfs`: *Optional.* If `true`, will not fetch Git LFS files.

+* `clean_tags`: *Optional.* If `true` all incoming tags will be deleted.
+This is useful if you want to push tags, but have reasonable doubts that the tags cached with the resource are outdated.
+The default value is `false`.

 #### GPG signature verification

 If `commit_verification_keys` or `commit_verification_key_ids` is specified in